- What is radiation therapy? When is it used?

-During your radiation therapy, you will have a team of medical professionals caring for you.
+During your radiation therapy, you’ll have a team of medical professionals caring for you.
 Your team may include these people:

-- Radiation oncologist: A doctor specially trained to treat cancer patients with radiation.
+- Radiation oncologist: This doctor is specially trained to treat cancer with radiation.
 This person is in charge of your radiation treatment plan.

-- Radiation physicist: This is the person who makes sure the radiation equipment is working as it should and gives you the dose prescribed by your radiation oncologist.
+- Radiation physicist: This is the person who makes sure the radiation equipment is working as it should and that it gives you the dose prescribed by your radiation oncologist.

 - Dosimetrist: Supervised by the radiation physicist, this person helps the radiation oncologist plan the treatment.

-- Radiation therapist or radiation therapy technologist: This is the person who operates the radiation equipment and positions you for treatment.
+- Radiation therapist or radiation therapy technologist: This person operates the radiation equipment and positions you for each treatment.